 The representation of a Buddha who unites with a smaller partner (Yab-Yum, Sarwa Dakini), is of course not primary an example of the left path of the Tantra (i.
-Maithuna: The game with the transformation of the snake of some scools of the left Tantra and sometimes of Taoism) even though Kashmiri Shivaism names further anterior chakras such as nabhi- chakra (navel), hrit (heart), kantha kupa (throat), and bhrumadya of the secondary front-energy-cycle.
+Maithuna: The play with the transformation of the snake of some scools of the left Tantra and sometimes of Taoism), even though Kashmiri Shivaism names further anterior chakras such as nabhi- chakra (navel), hrit (heart), kantha kupa (throat), and bhrumadya of the secondary front-energy-cycle.

 Yoginis and Dakinis are just specific forces in the soul.
 A dakini is in a thanka surrounded with various higher and lower personified forces.